WICG/local-peer-to-peer/EXPLAINER.md

 - Add the "Import file nearby" and “Export to nearby” buttons in web version of Figma on desktop to access images from mobile devices"
 - Open files in "Nearby" tab in "Open a file" dialog of Google doc
 - Run a game in web app on the smart TV, use mobile phone as the game controller via this local peer-to-peer API to send control messages
+- Ephemeral groups support: Share files to a group with a single “push” vs. sending to each friend one at a time (by web apps?)

 ![Web Drop](./mocks/drop.svg)